This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Rain cover for your bag: If it starts to rain, there aren’t a lot of places to hide on the trail and find cover.
 Therefore, I highly recommend bringing a rain cover for your bag to protect your valuables.
 Bringing a rain cover for my bag has saved my camera from being ruined several times!

-Hiking Details to Seceda Ridgeline
+Is hiking to Seceda Ridgeline worth it?